FHNW-IP5-IP6/pi4j-programming-tutorial/Tutorial/Erste Komponente/Validierung/task.md

 # Task 9/9: Validierung

 ## Aufgabe
-Kreuze an, was für dich stimmt.
+Kreuze an, was du verstanden hast.